RichardKelley/dendron/docs/1_tutorial_seq.md

 We import `CausalLMAction` as in Part 0 to create a chat node.
 We are going to create a custom `dendron.ActionNode` to implement our TTS capability, so next we import the components we need specifically for speech generation:

+!!! tip

+    Before you run this next block, you will need to pip install `optimum` and `sounddevice` if you have not already done so.

 ```python linenums="1"
 import torch
 from transformers import BarkModel, BarkProcessor